saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 ```

 ## Testing the environment
 Open a new Jupyter Notebook using this command:
 ```
 jupyter notebook
 ```

 ## Check GPU availability
+Verify if the GPU is available for TensorFlow and print the versions of installed packages.
 ``` python
 import sys
 import tensorflow.keras